Skip to main content

 Cosegregation

-Cosegregation refers to the phenomenon where two or more genetic markers are inherited together more often than would be expected by chance.
-In the context of QTL mapping, it indicates that a specific marker is linked to a trait of interest, allowing researchers to track the inheritance of traits alongside these markers.
+Cosegregation refers to the phenomenon where two or more genetic markers or traits are inherited together more often than would be expected by chance.
+In the context of QTL mapping, it indicates that a specific marker is linked to a trait of interest, allowing researchers to track the inheritance of that trait through generations.
 This is crucial for identifying the genetic basis of quantitative traits.

 Quantitative Trait Loci (QTL)

-Quantitative Trait Loci (QTL) are regions of the genome that are associated with the variation in a quantitative trait, which is typically influenced by multiple genes.
+Quantitative Trait Loci (QTL) are regions of the genome that are associated with the variation in a quantitative trait, which is a trait that can be measured and is influenced by multiple genes.
 QTL mapping helps identify these regions by correlating phenotypic data with genetic markers, enabling researchers to understand the genetic architecture of complex traits, such as height or disease susceptibility.

 Recommended video: